rutvijjoshi26/Atlas_Madness_Rakshak/README.md

 ## Usage

-Once the project is set up, you can start using the Onsenity Blocker Solution Extension to block explicit and offensive content.
+Once the project is set up, you can start using the Obscenity Blocker Solution Extension to block explicit and offensive content.
 Here are some steps to get you started:

 1. Launch the Chrome browser with the installed extension.
 2. Configure the extension's settings as per your preferences.